 How do I calculate impairment?

-Regardless of whether or not a company anticipates an impairment of its assets, a preliminary review of economic indicators to evaluate any potential impairment and an analysis of recoverability is something that they should consider performing in the first half of 2020.
-With the adoption of ASC 842, the recognition of ROU assets is new for companies since the last economic fall, therefore it’s important for companies to remember to include the lease assets within the analysis.
+Regardless of whether or not a company anticipates an impairment of its assets, a preliminary review of economic indicators to evaluate any potential impairment and analysis of recoverability is something companies should consider performing in the first half of 2020.
+With the new accounting standards resulting in the recognition of ROU assets on the balance sheet for nearly all leases, it’s important for companies to remember to include the lease assets within the analysis.

 Businesses should document their considerations to support internal control procedures, and this analysis should be provided to the auditor.
-Performing this analysis on your own before an auditor requests it will often result in a streamlined quarterly review and could avoid additional charges from the auditor associated with supplemental procedures they may need to perform on the books as a result of evaluating the economic indicators of COVID-19.
+Performing this analysis on your own before an auditor requests it will often result in a streamlined quarterly review and could avoid additional charges from the auditor associated with supplemental procedures they may need to perform as a result of COVID-19.